KPCOFGS/tetris_game/README.md

 # Tetris Game

-It is a python implementatino of Tetris Game, and a simple AI to play game automatically.
+It is a python implementation of Tetris Game, and a simple AI to play game automatically.

 Need python3, PyQt5 and NumPy to be installed.